 Mold is a type of fungi that are commonly found in homes and which thrives in moist environments.
 There’s also another type of fungi that you should be aware of, mildew, which is often confused with mold.
 In the case of your mattress, mildew is far more common, but most of us refer to it as a mold because we don’t understand the differences.

-Mildew is a specific type of mold which has flat growth, and which remains on the surface of your mattress, allowing it to be easily removed.
-Mold on the other hand tends to creep deep into surfaces and pollutes them with mold.
-Fortunately, mildew can be quite easily removed whereas mold will require much more serious treatments.
+Mildew is a specific type of mold that has flat growth, and which remains on the surface of your mattress, allowing it to be easily removed.
+Mold, on the other hand, tends to creep deep into surfaces and pollutes them with mold.
+Fortunately, mildew can be quite easily removed, whereas mold will require much more serious treatments.

 Mold In Mattress Symptoms

 Mold or mildew is microscopic, to begin with, meaning that you won’t be able to spot the early signs until it has grown to become visible to the naked eye.
 This problem is especially prevalent among those who don’t regularly turn and check their mattress when they are changing the sheets.

 Typically, the earliest symptoms of mold under the mattress is a visible appearance of small black dots, which you can notice far before you have any health problems or notice a stench.
 Keeping a close eye on your mattress is an essential tactic to guarding against the growth and occurrence of mildew.

 The spores from the mold have a particularly persistent and strong smell which you might not associate with mold.
 Typically, when you think of it, you associate it with rotting food, which tends to smell rancid, whereas spores on your mattress can have a damp or dank smell which you might notice over an extended period.

 If you start to smell this, you should continue to search for the spores so that you can solve the issue.
 Depending on where they are and how dense the concentration of mold, you may notice the scent before you see any large density of mildew on the mattress.